defencedigital/moduk-service-manual/src/get-in-touch/index.md

 ## Slack

+Use Slack to ask quick questions about the Defence Service Manual.
 If you are on MODNET or have a digital MOD email address, you can [message the team on Defence Digital Slack](https://defencedigital.slack.com/archives/C03L6486PBN/).

 On a MODNET device, you can use Slack in your web browser.